ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Stored Procedures Manual.md

 ### Overview

-RECORD types and associative arrays, the user-defined types provided for use with store procedures, make it possible to organize data into logical units for processing.
+RECORD types, associative arrays, and VARRAY, the user-defined types provided for use with store procedures, make it possible to organize data into logical units for processing.
 They can also be used as parameters or return values when stored procedures and functions call other stored procedures and functions.
-Note however that values that have user-defined types cannot be passed to clients.
+However, values that have user-defined types cannot be passed to clients.

+Currently, the precompiler(apre) offers limited support for Associative Arrays and VARRAYs.

 #### RECORD Types